Oneflow-Inc/libai/docs/source/tutorials/Distributed Configuration.md

 #### **Data Parallel + Tensor Parallel + Pipeline Parallel for 3D Parallel Training on 8 GPUs**

-In this example, 8 GPUs will also be splitted into **2 groups**, but each group will also be splitted into **2 mini groups**, each mini groups contains 2 GPUs, the input data will be splitted into two parts by chunking in the batch dimension for data parallel training on 2 groups, and in each group, the weight of the layers in the model will be splitted into 2 parts for tensor parallel training on **2 mini groups**, and each mini group contrain **2 stages**, different layers in the model will be put on different stages for pipeline parallel training.
+In this example, 8 GPUs will also be splitted into **2 stages**, different layers in the model will be put on different stages for pipeline parallel training.
+Each stage only contains a portion of the whole model, and each stage will be splitted into **2 groups**.
+In each stage, the model is replicated between **2 data parellel groups**, each **data parallel group** contains **2 GPUs**, the input data will be splitted into 2 parts by chunking in the batch dimension for data parallel training between **2 data parallel groups**, within each group, the weight of each layers will be splited across **2 GPUs** for tensor parallel training.

 ```python
 from .common.train import train
 ...